theintencity/samples/reddit-slideify/README.md

 and allows you to navigate using the arrow keys.
 There are many such meme-oriented websites, which may benefit from this idea, by reducing the clutter in the view.

+It is extended to also support the [xkcd](https://xkcd.com/) website.

 It is a demonstration of how to change a third-party webpage view using CSS and browser extensions.
 It does not use web scraping to extract images, but just restructures the CSS to show and hide certain elements on the page for a slide-show